 What does 'Halal' mean?

-Halal is an Arabic word meaning, “permissible to eat”.
+Halal is an Arabic word meaning, “permissible to do”.
 Similar to the term “Kosher”, it’s essentially a guideline to the ethically raising and harvesting animals.

 This means animals must be transported and slaughtered with as little stress and pain as possible.
 Similar to kosher standards, the animal must not be ill or injured when slaughtered.
 They must be harvested humanely.

 Our farmers are people just like you and your family.
 Farming is a very long and time consuming lifestyle.
 Many of our farmers are in the Amish and Mennonite communities, which avoid the use of cars, electronics, and social media.
 We'd like to respect our farmers' privacy and valuable time while continuing to maintain our transparent relationship with them.